2018–19 Middle Tennessee Blue Raiders men's basketball team: Previous season

 The Blue Raiders finished the 2017–18 season 25–8 overall, 16–2 in C-USA play, to win the regular season championship.
 In the C-USA tournament, they were defeated in the quarterfinals by Southern Miss in overtime.
 As a regular-season conference champion who failed to win their conference tournament, the Blue Raiders received an automatic bid to the National Invitation Tournament, where they defeated Vermont in the first round before losing to Louisville in the second round.

 The season marked the first time in the program's history that the Blue Raiders were ranked in the AP Top 25 during the season, coming in at No. 24 on the week of February 19.

-Head coach Kermit Davis left the school on March 19, 2018 to accept the head coaching job at Ole Miss.
+Head coach Kermit Davis left the school on March 19, 2018 to accept a head coaching job at Ole Miss.
 He finished at Middle Tennessee with a 16-year record of 332–188.
 On March 24, the Blue Raiders named UNC Asheville head coach Nick McDevitt as the team's new head coach.